Skip to content

 Chicken Sandwiches for The Win

-Chicken sandwiches, in my opinion, are an excellent choice for school lunches and with good reason.
-You can create a range of flavour by changing the sauces.
+Chicken sandwiches in my opinion are an excellent choice for school lunches (plus work lunches) and with good reason.
+You can create a range of flavor by changing the sauces.
 The first time, use a salad dressing you love and the next time use a BBQ sauce.
 If you don’t have safe store-bought sauces, there are lots of easy recipes that will teach you how to make a sauce or dressing.

-When I make chicken sandwiches for the kids like this, I use our Easy Shredded Chicken recipe as the base, then mix sauce into a portion of the chicken, and place it in between slices of bread.
+When I make chicken sandwiches for my kids like this, I use this Easy Shredded Chicken recipe as the base, then mix sauce into a portion of the chicken, and place it in between slices of bread.
 If you want to feel a little fancy, you could hollow out bread rolls and stuff them instead.
-I’ll also add, for The Papa, when I make him these types of sandwiches I also add cheese slices.
+I’ll also add, for my cheese loving child, when I make him these types of sandwiches I also add cheese slices to his.

 Sandwiches Aren’t Just for Lunch

-Up to this point, I’ve shared options that have been pretty meat focused, and that’s not for everyone.
-Here’s a quick list of vegetarian sandwiches that travel well for work and school:
+Here’s a quick list of vegetarian cold sandwich options that travel well for work and school:

 • Avocado, Tomato, & Mayo Sandwich